 Here’s a fact.
 There are racial disparities in education and the criminal justice system.
-And there is a case to be made, at least in education, that the disparities are partially the result of substandard education intentionally delivered to poor black and Hispanic children.
+And there is a case to be made, at least in education, that the systemic academic differences are partially the result of substandard education intentionally delivered to poor black and Hispanic children.
 Deliberately giving poor children less access to quality education is a partial predictor of future dependency, contributing to a growing underclass.
-Chicago, Detroit and New York are perfect examples.
-This cause should be taken up by Christians, but #BlackLivesMatter has nothing to do with it.
+Chicago, Detroit, and New York are perfect examples.
+Christians should take up this cause, but #BlackLivesMatter has nothing to do with it.

-Further, if the goal is to reduce the racial disparities in education, people should not only advocate that poor children receive better quality education, they should also encourage the redemption and reconciliation of the black family.
-Not only would that contribute to the mitigation of academic disparities suffered by blacks, increasing the number of intact black families would also mitigate the racial disparities in the criminal justice system.
+Further, suppose the goal is to reduce racial disparities in education.
+In that case, people should not only advocate that poor children receive a better-quality education, but they should also encourage the redemption and reconciliation of the black family.
+Not only would that contribute to mitigating academic disparities suffered by blacks, but it would also increase the number of intact black families and mitigate the racial disparities in the criminal justice system.
 Blacks aren’t locked up disproportionately simply and only because they’re black.
 Blacks are imprisoned disproportionately because of the disintegration of the family and the collapse of the Christian moral value system.

 Speaking of criminals, here’s another fact: #BlackLivesMatter valorizes black criminality and sanctifies black criminals.
 The lives of everyday blacks don’t matter to this movement, including the lives of blacks tormented by black criminals.
-This is why #BlackLivesMatter is a misnomer.
-The only black lives that matter to these social agitators are the ones killed by (white) cops, largely the result of the actions of the criminals themselves.
-Defending and honoring the lives of black criminals over the lives of blacks that aren’t criminals, but in need of our attention, is despicable and unworthy of being called or legitimized by Christianity.
+The only black lives that matter to these social agitators are those killed by (white) cops, mainly because of the criminals’ actions.
+Defending and honoring the lives of black criminals over law-abiding blacks in need of our attention is despicable and unworthy of being called or legitimized by Christianity.
+This narrow vision is why #BlackLivesMatter is a misnomer.

-Moreover, with the exception of Tamir Rice — who was shot and killed because he was playing with a toy gun that police officers mistook for real — Michael Brown and Eric Garner were killed because they attacked police officers or resisted arrest when their criminal behavior was confronted.
+Except for Tamir Rice — who was shot and killed because he was playing with a toy gun that police officers mistook for real — Michael Brown and Eric Garner died because they attacked police officers or resisted arrest when confronted.
 (Sandra Bland also refused to listen to an officer’s command, which resulted in a physical confrontation.)
-This isn’t to say that they deserved to die, but they also weren’t “innocent” nor were the merely “victims” because of their race.
-There are consequences when one confronts police officers, is insubordinate to police officers or resists arrest.
-For Higgins to conflate their deaths with the possibility of her “baby boy” and her “baby girl” being “tried, condemned… and executed on the street” — presumably because they’re black and nothing else — trivializes any real understanding of what justice entails.
+Honestly, admitting what happened isn’t to say that they deserved to die, but they also weren’t “innocent,” nor were they merely “victims” because of their race.
+There are consequences when one confronts police officers, is insubordinate to police officers, or resists arrest.
+Higgins conflated their deaths with the possibility of her “baby boy” and her “baby girl” being “tried, condemned… and executed on the street” — presumably because they’re black and nothing else — trivializes any fundamental understanding of what justice entails.

-Further, where specifically has anyone, in modern America, been “executed” in prison only because of his or her skin color?
-That’s a heavy charge that deserves to be supported by very firm evidence, particularly when said by someone who self-identifies with the name of Christ.
+Where has anyone explicitly, in modern America, been “executed” in prison only because of their skin color?
+That’s a serious charge that deserves to be supported by very firm evidence, particularly when said by someone who self-identifies with the name of Christ.
 Without supporting evidence, it’s a lie.
-Additionally, why exactly should we “free” anyone in prison, as a rule, merely because of his or her skin color?
+Additionally, why should we “free” anyone in prison, as a rule, merely because of their skin color?

-Now the obvious but compulsory disclaimer: fighting against racial injustice and inequality is the Christian thing to do; there aren’t many Christians that would argue against doing so.
 Christianity’s influence was responsible for ending slavery and was the moral motivator and sustainer of the civil rights movement — the last great moral movement in our nation’s history.
+Now the compulsory disclaimer: fighting against racial injustice and inequality is what Christians should do; there aren’t many Christians that would argue against this.
 Supporting #BlackLivesMatter isn’t the proper or most effective and practical way for Christians to meet the challenge of fighting the vestiges of racial injustice.
 In many ways, supporting #BlackLivesMatter contributes to racial discord and perpetuates racial acrimony.

 Additionally, part of fighting racial injustice is to resist the reflexive urge to label every socio-economic disparity a result of racial injustice — a characteristic of #BlackLivesMatter.
-Purposefully mislabeling every racial disparity between blacks and their racial counterparts, the result of “racism,” trivializes actual occurrences of racism, preventing these occurrences from being appropriately addressed.
-It also stifles constructive strategies (which have nothing to do with race) that can be implemented to diminish socio-economic gaps that continue to exist.
+Purposefully mislabeling every racial difference between blacks and their racial counterparts, the product of “racism,” trivializes actual occurrences of racism, preventing these occurrences from being appropriately addressed.
+It also stifles constructive strategies (which have nothing to do with race) that can diminish socio-economic gaps that continue to exist.

 Trying to address racial discrimination is one thing.
 Trying to do so facilitated by the dishonest rhetoric and antagonistic behavior of the #BlackLivesMatter organization should be of no interest to Christians.
-Christians shouldn’t allow themselves to be influenced by the kind of overt deception that #BlackLivesMatter espouses, and they shouldn’t legitimize the tactics and secular agenda of such a duplicitous organization.
+Christians should reject the overt deception that #BlackLivesMatter espouses and shouldn’t legitimize the tactics and secular agenda of such a duplicitous organization.

 Sadly, InterVarsity undermined its religious credibility by granting unearned moral authority to #BlackLivesMatter.
 Shame on Michelle Higgins for conflating the fight against racial injustice — a worthy cause — with the questionable and unworthy cause of #BlackLivesMatter.
 And shame on InterVarsity for legitimizing this error by giving Higgins such a big platform to mislead so many Christians